Key Irish data > Prevalence data

 The Irish Health Behaviour in School-aged Children (HBSC) study 2022 is the seventh time that data of this kind have been collected from young people (school going children aged 9-18 years) across the Republic of Ireland.
 Substance use questions cover tobacco, alcohol and cannabis use.

-Growing up in the West.
-Planet Youth county reports 2025, published June 2025 - Galway cityGalway, Mayo, Roscommon.
+Planet Youth county reports 2025 -

 (2025) Hexahydrocannabinol (HHC) use and harms in Ireland: new findings from the 2024 European Web Survey on DrugsArticle by Mongan and others

 (2022) European web survey on drugs 2021: Irish results.
-[Note: this isurvey was conducted to determine patterns of drug use among a convenience sample of people aged 18 years and over who had used drugs in the last year.]
+[Note: this survey was conducted to determine patterns of drug use among a convenience sample of people aged 18 years and over who had used drugs in the last year.]

 The Health Research Board's National Drug and Alcohol Survey (NDAS) collects information on alcohol and tobacco, and drug use among the general population in Ireland.
 The NDAS also surveys people’s attitudes and perceptions relating to tobacco, alcohol and other drug use and records the impact of drug use on people’s communities.
 The 2019/20 NDAS collected information from 5,762 people aged 15 and over across Ireland.
 This is the fifth such survey undertaken in Ireland, providing an opportunity to observe trends over time.